jaredcosulich/collective-x/src/welcome.md

 # Welcome!

-This is the knowledge base for the XCollective.
+This is the knowledge base for the CollectiveX.
 We are a community who gather information about new technologies, open source repositories, and products/services and share that information here.

 We strive to support each other in exploring these new technologies and leveraging them to build future products and services.

 ## Contributing

 Read through this book and contribute where you can.
-Valuable contributors to this shared knowledge base are invited to join the XCollective community.
+Valuable contributors to this shared knowledge base are invited to join the CollectiveX community.

 [How To Contribute](how-to-contribute.md)